 For any other type of leave, there must be a specific agreement between the employee and employer in the employment contract.
 Other leave may cover family care time, bereavement, and marriage.

-The employer of record must draft the contract in German, so knowing the language is a necessity for any company wishing to hire within the country.
+The employer must draft the contract in German, so knowing the language is a necessity for any company wishing to hire within the country.
 Germany has extremely strict laws for the framework of the employment contract, so having a good working knowledge of local employment laws or a legal advisor is a must when drafting contracts.

 Further, employment contract laws are still applicable if no specific terms have been agreed on by both parties in the contract.
 If the terms agreed upon do not comply with the legal framework, the contract may not be valid.